Syed Ahmad Barelvi: Reform movement

-Jihad movement and Islamic State
+Jihad movement

-Upon return, Syed Ahmad regarded his immediate enemy to be the Sikh Empire ruled by Ranjit Singh, which was expanding, close to Afghanistan.
-Syed Ahmad intended to establish a strong Islamic state on the North-West Frontier region in the Peshawar valley, as a strategic base for the future invasion of India.
+Upon his return, Syed Ahmad regarded his immediate enemy to be the Sikh Empire ruled by Ranjit Singh, which was expanding close to Afghanistan.
+Syed Ahmad intended to establish an Islamic state in the Peshawar Valley, and use it as a strategic base for launching military campaigns at a later stage against the British colonial regime.
 When the military action began, some Muslim Nawabs (like his former employer Amir Khan) provided funds but did not join Syed Ahmad for jihad.
-Around 8,000 mujahideen (holy warriors) accompanied him, mostly consisting of clergymen and poor people.
-The rulers of Tonk, Gwalior, and Rampur supported Syed Ahmad with British consent because they were dependent on British forces and knew the British would not stop them from aiding an enemy of a nation they would soon be at war with.
+Around 8,000 mujahideen accompanied him, mostly consisting of clergymen and poor people.
+The rulers of the states of Tonk, Gwalior, and Sindh supported Syed Ahmad.

-Arriving in Peshawar valley in late 1826, Syed Ahmad and his followers made their base in towns of Hund and Zaida in Swabi District.
-Syed Ahmad called upon the local Pashtun and Hazarewal tribes to wage jihad, and demanded that they renounce their tribal customs and adopt the Sharia.
-The traditional khans were replaced by Traditional ulama (Islamic scholars) and a system of Islamic taxes was established to finance the jihad.
-Soon after this evangelist campaign and the establishment of the Sharia system, jihad was declared.
-He sent an ultimatum to Ranjit Singh, demanding:[...] either become a Muslim, pay Jizyah or fight and remember that in case of war, Yaghistan supports the Indians.
+Arriving in Peshawar Valley in late 1826, Syed Ahmad and his followers made their base in towns of Hund and Zaida in Swabi.
+Syed Ahmad called upon the local Pashtun and Hazarewal tribes to wage jihad, and demanded that they renounce their tribal customs and adopt the Shari'a.
+The traditional khans were replaced by ulama (Islamic scholars) and a system of Islamic taxes was established to finance the movement.
+Soon after this evangelist campaign and the establishment of the Shari'a system, jihad was declared.
+He sent an ultimatum to Ranjit Singh, demanding him to accept Islam, or pay jizyah, or to prepare for an open war, further mentioning that in the case of later, all of Yaghistan supported his movement.